-With solid, engaging writing and storytelling, you’re taking your prospect’s hand and leading them towards the destination—calling you for a consultation, opting in, buying your product, or some other similar goal.
+With solid, engaging writing and storytelling, you’re taking your prospect’s hand and leading them towards the destination: booking a consultation, opting in, buying your product, or some other similar goal.

-If those goals are the destination, your open loop is how you get there and (importantly) how you keep your prospect walking along with you.
+If those goals are your prospects’ destination, your open loop is how you make your prospects get there and (importantly) how you keep your prospect walking along with you.

 - Remember to space out the content in your emails.
 Don’t give everything away in the first message.
 An open loop should drive engagement and attention.
 That means slowly wrapping up your story over several emails.